tobixdev/rdf-fusion/lib/physical/README.md

-RDF Fusion Extensions
+RDF Fusion Physical
 ======

 [RDF Fusion][rdf-fusion] is an extensible query execution framework, written in Rust, that is based on [Apache DataFusion][df].

-This crate is a submodule of RDF Fusion that defines traits and core data structures necessary for extending RDF Fusion.
+This crate is a submodule of RDF Fusion that contains the physical operators and rewriting rules for RDF Fusion.

 Most projects should use the [`rdf-fusion`] crate directly, which re-exports this module.
 If you are already using the [`rdf-fusion`] crate, there is no reason to use this crate directly in your project as well.